Cheri Glockner, Director of Development and Public Relations:

 “Carson Tahoe is committed to the highest standards of safety and security.
 Yesterday’s tragic shooting at Carson Tahoe Regional Medical Center was a testament to the professionalism and preparedness of our clinical staff, security and first responders who acted quickly in a difficult situation.
 As part of our standard protocols, we are continuing to review circumstances regarding the specific incident for further preparation opportunities should a similar event occur again,”

-Click the link to the right to download the police report.
+Click the link to the right to see the original police report.
+Also attached is the DA's motion to dismiss, which still must be approved by a judge.